Benzonitrile

 Benzonitrile is the chemical compound with the formula C6H5(CN), abbreviated PhCN.
-This aromatic organic compound is a colorless liquid with a sweet bitter almond odour.
-It is mainly used as a precursor to the resin benzoguanamine.
+This aromatic organic compound is a colorless liquid with a cherry or almond like odour.
+It is mainly used industrially to synthesize the melamine resin precursor benzoguanamine.

-Production
+Production and reactions

 It is prepared by ammoxidation of toluene, that is its reaction with ammonia and oxygen (or air) at 400 to 450 C.